 To further treat your wallet to a break, snag free audience tickets to a TV show taping -- "The View," "The Daily Show," "The Price Is Right" -- in New York or Los Angeles.
 For the game show, you might even return home with a tidy profit.
 Or tag along on a free tour, such as Free Tours by Foot, which operates "pay what you wish" excursions in several cities including London, Paris and Washington D.C.
-(Keep in mind that tips are often appreciated even if the tour itself is free.)
+(Keep in mind that tips are appreciated even if the tour itself is free.)

 For events and attractions of this ilk, check the websites of city tourism offices as well as such gadabout publications as Time Out.
 Alternative newsweeklies also list events that cater to penniless artists and students.